 It is also widely known that different people respond to different learning styles and methods, therefore it is not always possible for everyone to sit in a classroom or just read from a textbook.
 Here are a few tips that may work for you.

 You can learn English while watching TV or films in English.
 If you're still learning the language at any level (from beginner to upper intermediate), it's a good idea to turn on the English subtitles so you can read along while listening.
 You can also listen to English radio stations and access a variety of online listening options.

 Reading is a fantastic way to practise your English in your free time.
 Without your teacher staring over your shoulder, you can read one word at a time at your own pace.
-Newspapers can also help you improve your English while also giving information about local and national events, which is useful when interacting with English native speakers.
+Newspapers can also help you improve your English, while giving information about local and national events which you will find useful when interacting with English native speakers.

 Make a note of any new words you learn, whether you’re in or outside the classroom and put everything you've learnt into practise whenever you have free time.
 You could even do this on your phone so you don’t always need a notepad!

-Remember to set realistic goals for yourself and if you use a few of these suggestions into your daily language learning, you will notice a significant improvement.
+Remember to set realistic goals for yourself.
+If you use a few of these suggestions into your daily language learning, you will notice a significant improvement.
 Your teacher's purpose is to guide you and practise with you for a few hours each week.
 It is your responsibility to remember and implement what you have learned.

 Discover the Think English course for you and learn English with experts.